flaneur2020/stargzget/README.md

 in the codebase, it contains these components:

 - `RegistryClient`: to list the manifest of the image layers.
-- `BlobManager`: to read the manifest data from stargz index, it downloads the stargz manifest index only, manages the access of the files list, chunk list, etc.
+- `BlobAccessor`: to read the manifest data from stargz index, it downloads the stargz manifest index only, manages the access of the files list, chunk list, etc.
 - `ChunkDownloader`: manages the download of the chunks, it uses `http.Client` to download the chunks, and uncompress the chunks on the fly, and directly write the uncompressed chunks to the target path of the local directory.

 ## Roadmap